dgiovannelli/dgiovannelli.github.io/_pages/mediaoutreach.md

 **2014** Shared a GoPro video of the 2014 Oceanographic Expedition to the East Pacific Hydrothermal Vents on board on the R/V Atlantis – [https://youtu.be/WvLUnGnPBfs](https://youtu.be/WvLUnGnPBfs)

 # Media coverage

+**2021** I was recently interviewed by the Swiss Radio Television (in Italian) while in Iceland to sample shallow water hydrothermal vents and hot springs.
+The video of the interview [is available here](https://www.rsi.ch/news/oltre-la-news/Un-puntino-blu-pieno-di-misteri-14197113.html)

 **2021** Our recent paper published in Nature Geoscience was covered by a news article in **AAAS Science**.
 Several colleagues comment on our findings and the impact of our ongoing research.
 Find the Science news [article here](https://www.sciencemag.org/news/2021/04/microbes-are-siphoning-massive-amounts-carbon-earth-s-tectonic-plates)